-The claim for reimbursement shall be accompanied by those documents identified for each subactivity as per the respective sub-category in section 6.2:
+The claim for reimbursement shall be accompanied by those documents identified for each sub-activity as per the respective sub-category in section 6.2:

-- Items under the activity Digital Solutions - Purchasing of Subscription-based Software together with the following documents:
+- Purchasing of items under the activity Hardware or Software - Purchasing of Subscription-based Software together with the following documents:

-- Claim for Reimbursement - Checklist Annexed to Claim for Reimbursement - Progress/Final Implementation Report - Beneficiary Financial Identification Form (only to be submitted with the first advance payment or first claim for reimbursement, as long as same account details are retained) - Supplier Detail Form (in those cases where bank account details of supplier are not included in the invoice) - Copy of Inventory (as per provided template) - Copy of Separate Ledger Account or Record showing full details of expenditure (as per Section 7.2) - Copy of warranties (if applicable) - Photographic Evidence (of procured items; serial numbers and publicity) - Compliance Certificate/s issued by the Malta Tax and Customs Administration (MTCA) covering Income Tax, VAT and Final Settlement and of Social Security Contributions Compliance Certificates issued not earlier than one month from the date when respective claim for reimbursement is presented to the Measures and Support Division. - Right of Use of Premises (leasing agreement, contract or similar) - Class of Use permit (through Planning Authority permit) - Statement signed by Authorized Representative specifying the following: - (i) The expenditure to implement the action was actually incurred by the Undertaking and was not reimbursed or may be recoverable through other sources; - (ii) The expenditure satisfies the conditions that are outlined in the Grant Agreement; - (iii) The output (investment) is in place and set in operation within the duration of the project period being the timeline outlined in the Grant Agreement; - (iv) The Beneficiary has ensured that any rules governing accumulation of aid have been respected.
+- Claim for Reimbursement - Checklist Annexed to Claim for Reimbursement - Final Implementation Report - Beneficiary Financial Identification Form - Supplier Detail Form (in those cases where bank account details of supplier are not included in the invoice) - Copy of Inventory (as per provided template) - Copy of Separate Ledger Account or Record showing full details of expenditure (as per Section 7.2) - Copy of warranties (if applicable) - Photographic Evidence (of procured items, serial numbers and publicity) - Compliance Certificate/s issued by the Malta Tax and Customs Administration (MTCA) covering Income Tax, VAT and Final Settlement and of Social Security Contributions Compliance Certificates issued not earlier than one month from the date when respective claim for reimbursement is presented to the Measures and Support Division. - Right of Use of Premises (leasing agreement, contract or similar) - Statement signed by the Authorised Representative specifying that: - (i) The expenditure to implement the action was actually incurred by the Undertaking and was not reimbursed or may be recoverable through other sources; - (ii) The expenditure satisfies the conditions that are outlined in the Grant Agreement; - (iii) The output (investment) is in place and set in operation within the duration of the project period being the timeline outlined in the Grant Agreement; - (iv) The Beneficiary has ensured that any rules governing accumulation of aid have been respected.